IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 * Brand - car brand;
 * Model - car model;
 * Price - the price of the car;
-* VIN - Vehicle identification number;
-* Year of release - the year of the car 's release
+* Year of release - the year of the car 's release;
-* Color - the color of the car
+* Color - the color of the car;
+* Quantity - the number of cars;

 Constraints for data validation:

 * Brand - maximum length of 45 character;
 * Model - maximum length of 45 character;
 * Price - numeric field maximum length 45;
-* VIN - maximum length of 45 character;
-* Year of release - date of creation in the format dd/mm/yyyy.
+* Year of release - date of creation in the format dd/mm/yyyy.;
 * Color - maximum length of 45 character;
+* Quantity - numeric field maximum length 45;

 ### 3.3 Edit car